-At Dallam Primary School Geography is taught through a core skills approach (Active learning, Basic skills and Creative thinking).
-Pupils are encouraged to become independent learners, to research and work collaboratively.
-Cross curricular, is specifically planned for, across Maths, Science and English.
+At Dallam are encouraged to become independent learners, to research and work collaboratively.
 Consideration is given to how a deeper understanding will be taught, learnt and demonstrated within each lesson, as well as how learners will be supported in line with the school's commitment to inclusion and SEND.